DjangoGirls/tutorial/en/chromebook_setup/instructions.md

 python3 manage.py runserver $PORT
 ```

-Once these files are created, open a terminal (in the tools menu at the bottom) and execute the following commands to create your first Django project :
+Once these files are created, go to the Terminal and execute the following commands to create your first Django project :

 {% filename %}Terminal{% endfilename %}
 ```